COVID-19 vaccines are in widespread use. Now we need to be even more vigilant to keep the coronavirus suppressed using what we have.

 Yes, I suggest we are.
 Regarding the first overriding question of why the virus is spreading as it does, the simple answer is we are helping it.

 The ACE2 receptor which the virus attaches to is found on many different types of cells in the human body.
 Here I will focus on the cells within the alveoli, the tiny air sacks deep within the lungs.
 Those alveoli expand and contract each time we breath.
 The walls of the alveoli are extremely thin to allow oxygen to pass into the blood and carbon dioxide to pass out.
-To protect the delicate walls, a specialised cell makes a mucus to help the wall expand and contract.
-That mucus, called pulmonary surfactant, covers the cells keeping them moist and provides defences against attack by infectious agents.
+To protect the delicate walls, a specialised type of lung cell makes a mucus to help the walls as they expand and contract.
+That mucus, called pulmonary surfactant, covers the cells keeping them moist and provides defences against attack by infectious agents like viruses.

 The COVID-19 coronavirus attacks alveolar type 2 cells (AT2 cells), the very cells which make that protective mucus.